Fed to end QE by October

 GBP/USD

-On the reaction to the FOMC's minutes the British pound grew to 1.7160.
+On the reaction to the FOMC's minutes the British grew to 1.7160.
 It is a bit below the high hit last Friday (1.7178), but still indicates the return to the area of the multi-year highs.
 The bulls hardly leave any hope for breaking through 1.27 and going higher.
 Besides, the psychological pressure on the British currency is also building up.
 Not only the country's corporations point out the risks which the economy may face, but also Goldman Sachs states that the current rate is a burden for the economy.
 Today the Bank of England publishes its decision on the major interest rate and QE size.
 Neither the former nor the latter will possibly change, and it is quite likely that there won't any comments, so we shouldn't expect any reaction on the 's side at 11:00 GMT.

 USD/JPY